 LWPA 581 Native Hawaiian Rights (V) Status and evolution of rights of Native Hawaiians to the land and its usufructs.
 Potential of utilizing native rights based on statute, custom, and use to develop new and expanded rights.

-LWPA 582 (Alpha) Topics-Native Hawaiian Law (V) Specific topic areas will be the subject of focus from year to year, depending upon current developments and issues in Native Hawaiian and Indigenous law in Hawai'i, the nation, and internationally, and expertise of faculty and visiting faculty.
+LWPA 582 (Alpha) Topics-Native Hawaiian Law (V) Specific topic areas depend on current developments and issues in Native Hawaiian and Indigenous law in Hawai‘i, the nation, and internationally, and expertise of faculty and visiting faculty.
 (B) policy and governance; (C) business and economic development; (D) law and culture; (E) Indigenous peoples, (F) Indigenous environment and sustainability.
 Repeatable up to 9 credits.
 LAW students only.

 LWPA 583 Legal History of Hawai‘i (V) Designed to acquaint the student with the unique legal history of Hawai‘i, emphasizing particular legal controversies that have shaped the law of our island society.
 LAW majors only.

 LWPA 585 International Law (V) Evolving process of formulating rules to govern nations and peoples of the world in their attempts to solve problems recognized as requiring global solutions.